Mean Field Behaviour of Collaborative Multi-Agent Foragers: INTRODUCTION

 Ants and bees make use of stigmergy methods to coordinate with other members of the swarm~\cite{grasse1959reconstruction,bernasconi1999cooperation} to solve specific tasks, for example foraging for food~\cite{carroll1973ecology,traniello1989foraging}.
 This kind of cooperative behaviour has been modelled for social insects such as ants \cite{watmough1995modelling,schweitzer1997active,meyer2008tale}, but also bees\cite{de1998modelling,sumpter2003modelling} in more general frameworks (see as well the work of Resnick \cite{resnick1997turtles} for an extensive analysis and application of such behaviours).

 Ant-inspired heuristics have been widely used to solve foraging problems in a distributed fashion, sparking a whole branch of stochastic optimization algorithms: Ant Colony Optimization~\cite{dorigo1996ant,DORIGO2005243}.
-Ant-inspired swarm coordination has also been applied to foraging problems in distributed robotic systems.
-In \cite{drogoul1993some} the authors present some early experiments on how robots can lay and follow pheromones to explore a space and collect targets, and \cite{sugawara2004foraging,fujiswarms,campo2010artificial, alers2014insect,10.1007/978-3-030-00533-7_11} have presented similar robotic systems, either by using a \emph{digital} pheromone field \cite{campo2010artificial, alers2014insect,10.1007/978-3-030-00533-7_11}, using real chemicals \cite{fujiswarms}, or fluorescent floors \cite{sugawara2004foraging} (see also \cite{payton2001pheromone,garnier2007alice,hrolenok2010collaborative} among others).
+Ant-inspired swarm coordination has also been applied to foraging problems in distributed robotic systems. {Authors in \cite{hsieh2008biologically} propose a stochastic ant-inspired approach to distribute swarm agents among different target regions.} In \cite{drogoul1993some} the authors present some early experiments on how robots can lay and follow pheromones to explore a space and collect targets, and \cite{sugawara2004foraging,fujiswarms,campo2010artificial, alers2014insect,10.1007/978-3-030-00533-7_11} have presented similar robotic systems, either by using a \emph{digital} pheromone field \cite{campo2010artificial, alers2014insect,10.1007/978-3-030-00533-7_11}, using real chemicals \cite{fujiswarms}, or fluorescent floors \cite{sugawara2004foraging} (see also \cite{payton2001pheromone,garnier2007alice,hrolenok2010collaborative} among others).
 Despite the many models proposed in entomology, and the implementations on robotic systems, little is known about the convergence guarantees of such systems.
 The main goal of this paper is to investigate the convergence properties of a simple version of a stigmergy-based solution to the foraging problem.

-Drawing a parallelism between the pheromones of ant swarms and $Q$-values in a $Q$-learning problem~\cite{watkins1992q} one can formulate the dynamics of a stigmergy-based system as a problem that resembles traditional reinforcement learning (RL) approaches.
+Drawing a parallelism between the pheromones of ant swarms and $Q$-values \cite{watkins1992q} one can formulate the dynamics of a stigmergy-based system as a problem that resembles traditional reinforcement learning (RL) approaches.
 Agents explore an environment with a set of actions to choose from, and reward (deposit pheromones) their current state (spatial location) depending on the set goal.
-This motivates the attention that foraging ants has attracted from the reinforcement learning communities.
 In the works of Monekosso \cite{monekosso2001phe} a first approach was taken to mix traditional $Q$-learning and pheromone based interaction in foraging swarms.
 In \cite{panait2004pheromone} a variation of such utility function learning approach is presented, where the swarm uses two kinds of pheromones to distinguish between the food search and the nest search.